 St Michan’s, which was founded in 1095, was the only church located on the northside of Dublin until 1686.
 The interior, which has changed little since Victorian times, still has its original organ.
 Another notable artefact is the Penitant’s Desk, commissioned in 1724 and used for public confession.

 Below the church are five long burial vaults containing the mummified remains of many of Dublin’s most influential families from 1600 to 1800.
 In the vaults, guests can view the death mask of Wolfe Tone and the coffins of the 1798 rebels John and Henry Sheares.
 There are fully guided tours of the vaults with a tour guide and a gift shop.

-You might also enjoy reading Top Things to do in Cork with Kids
+You May Also Enjoy Top Things to do in Cork with Kids

 Museum guides are recent zoology graduates and are on hand to answer questions and show you some of the amazing museum specimens.

-You might also enjoy reading 11 Unique Animals To Spot at NMI Natural History Museum
+You May Also Enjoy 11 Unique Animals To Spot at NMI Natural History Museum

 National Reptile Zoo, Kilkenny

-Open seven days a week the National Reptile Zoo houses numerous reptiles from snakes to crocodiles.
-With animal encounters daily you can get up close and personal with some of your favourite reptiles.
+The National Reptile Zoo houses numerous reptiles from snakes to crocodiles.
+With animal encounters daily, you can get up close and personal with some of your favourite reptiles.
 Why not hold or touch a reptile with the help of their trained wranglers?

 Although it features all the classic makings of a tomb, for now we don’t know if she lies inside or not as it remains of one the largest unexplored monuments in Ireland.